The median lifespan is in the teens. Some individuals have lived into their 20s.

 Helping Giraffes Near . . .

-To further the goals of the Reticulated and Rothschild Giraffe Species Survival Plan® (SSP), we assembled a bachelor herd through the efforts of nationally accredited zoos between Florida and California.
+Naples Zoo participates in the Reticulated and Rothschild Giraffe Species Survival Plan® (SSP).
 The SSP is a cooperative conservation effort among zoos accredited by the Association of Zoos and Aquariums.
 Just like in the wild where males will leave the bachelor herds to seek out female company, bachelor herds in zoos will send out some males for breeding.
 In zoos, these moves are scientifically analyzed by an SSP coordinator using custom software that includes the extensive ancestry records of all the giraffes in North America to insure the healthiest genetic herd for long-term survival.
-As part of this program, one of our giraffe was sent out in the spring of 2015 to help father the next generation of giraffes.
+So far, two of our giraffe have been selected and sent to other accredited facilities to help father the next generation of giraffes.

 . . . and Far

-In just the last 15 years, Africa's giraffe population has plummeted by 40%.
+In just the last 30 years, Africa's giraffe population has plummeted by 40%.
 To secure a better future for these iconic creatures, Naples Zoo partners with the Giraffe Conservation Foundation (GCF).
-While giraffe are one of the most recognized of all animals, there is surprisingly little research on them.
-Under the guidance of Dr. Julian Fennessy who is also Co-Chair of the IUCN SSC Giraffe & Okapi Specialist Group, GCF is changing that by establishing current status updates of giraffe populations and identifying innovative ways to mitigate threats along with so much more.
+While giraffe are one of the most recognized of all animals, there was surprisingly little research on them until GCF was formed by Dr. Julian and Steph Fennessy (video of Julian at Naples Zoo).
+Julian is also Co-Chair of the IUCN SSC Giraffe & Okapi Specialist Group.
+GCF is establishing current status updates of giraffe populations, helping to define the the species/subspecies questions, and identifying innovative ways to mitigate threats along with so much more.
+You can help when you purchase a SAVE THE GIRAFFES wristband when you visit as proceeds are donated to GCF to help wild giraffes.

 You Can Help Rangers Save Giraffe!